FAQ - Frequently Asked Questions

 Unfortunately, no. Our insurance and venue license don’t allow us to have unregistered people in the conference center.

-Are meals included in the ticket price this year?
+Are meals included in the ticket price?

 No. There will be numerous food options available at the expo center for you to purchase.